JailbreakSeeker/readme/README.md

 ## Trollstore

-The fourth-ranked iOS 18 jailbreak page is the <a href="https://www.idownloadblog.com/2024/06/11/ios-18-security-patch-makes-trollstore-nearly-impossible/" target="-blank">IDB jailbreak page</a> .
+The fourth-ranked iOS 18 jailbreak page is the IDB jailbreak page.
 This page is highlighted below points about iOS 18 jailbreak.

 <b>TrollStore Developer Update</b>: The developer of TrollStore announced that new security features in iOS 18 prevent the tool from working, even if a new CoreTrust bug is discovered.